Salvatore DiMasi: Professional career

-From 1974–1976, DiMasi served as a Suffolk County Assistant District Attorney.
+From 1974 to 1976, DiMasi served as a Suffolk County assistant district attorney.
 During the same period, DiMasi co-founded the North End Neighborhood Task Force, with neighborhood activist Emile Pugliano, to address issues of zoning, gentrification and crime in Boston's North End.
 He also opened a private law practice, focused on criminal defense cases.

 In 1976, DiMasi ran for state representative against three term incumbent O. Roland Orlandi (D-North End).
 DiMasi's 1976 state representative campaign was unsuccessful.
 Two years later, DiMasi ran again for the third Suffolk County state representative seat—and won.
 In 1979, DiMasi took office as state representative.

 While in office, DiMasi served as chairman of the committees on Banks and Banking, the Judiciary and Criminal Justice.
-He eventually rose to among the ranks to become Assistant Majority Whip, Majority Whip and Majority Leader.
-In September 2004, DiMasi was elected Speaker of the House.
+He eventually rose to among the ranks to become assistant majority whip, majority whip and majority leader.
+In September 2004, DiMasi was elected speaker of the House.

 Healthcare reform

-Soon after becoming Speaker of the House, DiMasi sponsored legislation to make health insurance available for all Commonwealth residents.
-DiMasi worked with legislative leaders and a coalition of diverse stakeholders, from the health care and business community, to craft Massachusetts’s landmark health care law.
+Soon after becoming speaker of the House, DiMasi sponsored legislation to make health insurance available for all commonwealth residents.
+DiMasi worked with legislative leaders and a coalition of diverse stakeholders from the health care and business community to craft Massachusetts's landmark health care law.
 In April 2006, Governor Mitt Romney signed the first-in-the-nation universal health insurance bill into law.
 As a result of the law, Massachusetts reduced the number of uninsured adults by nearly half within the first year of mandatory health coverage and increased the percentage of people receiving routine preventive care, according to the first major study of the 2006 law conducted by the Urban Institute.